rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

   (dostuff (... intermediate2 ...)))
 ```

-At this point, it will probably appear like I am nitpicking insignificant syntax details and indeed, it would not be the main consideration when choosing a language.
+At this point, it will probably appear like I am nitpicking insignificant syntax details and indeed, it would not be an important consideration when choosing a language.
 Still, I think the requirement that everything be S-expressions might be too restrictive of a constraint.

+> Alternative syntax like [Sweet-expressions](readable.sourceforge.net/) help with readability, to a limited extent.

 Macros & Customization